-The candidate is required to take a final oral examination covering the doctoral thesis and its significance in and relation to his or her major field.
+The candidate is required to take a final oral examination covering the doctoral thesis and its significance in and relation to their major field.
 This final examination will be given no less than two weeks after the doctoral thesis has been presented in final form, and before its approval.
 This examination must be taken at least four weeks before the commencement at which the degree is to be granted.
-The Med-EE Ph.D. thesis must be related to both options.
-The final thesis defense exam is conducted by a committee that is set up by the student and approved by the option representative of the home department.
-The committee must be composed of 2 members from each option.
-The committee must be selected as chair.
+The committee must include the advisor, but another member of the committee must be selected as chair.